makhailabentil/cloud-computing-iot-feasibility/README.md

 - [ ] Create poster/presentation materials
 - [ ] Prepare Q&A documentation
 - [ ] Rehearse presentation and refine content

+**Note**: Presentation materials (slides, videos, posters) are typically created outside the codebase.
+All supporting data, analysis, and documentation are complete and ready for presentation preparation.

+**Key Achievement**: Successfully completed comprehensive analysis, generated final reports, completed all documentation, and created visualization tools.
+All technical deliverables are complete and ready for presentation.

+See `docs/MILESTONE4.md` for complete Milestone 4 documentation.

 ## Project Structure